guilhermebkel/k8s-microservices-study/README.md

 In order to make it scalable, we can create another file only to config the storage that will be used by the pod (Ex: [PodConfig](example/mongo-stack.yml) and [StorageConfig](example/storage.yml)).

+So, we can have a **Persistent Volume** config and a **Persistent Volume Claims** config for the given pod (Basically the first gives the default config for the persistent storage and the second makes a request to use a persistent storage based on the default config)

 <a name="how-to-get-into-ec2-instance"></a>

 ## How to get into EC2 Instance